solidi/hl-mods/workspace/plan/learnings.md

 1. In GIMP, to promote a selection to a layer, use the [select -> float](https://logosbynick.com/gimp-make-selection-new-layer/) option.
 There is also no default shortcut to quickly delete layers.
 Use [this guide](https://superuser.com/questions/603406/whats-the-shortcut-to-delete-selected-layer-in-gimp) on how to set the shortcuts.
 1. Using Loopback, [this article](https://blogs.reed.edu/ed-tech/recording-your-macs-video-screen-with-audio/) was important in understanding how to record audio to a screen recording.
 1. If the HLDS server from steamcmd is not visible, make sure that the Windows firewall rules are enabled for hlds.exe to connect from the outside.
+1. I learned that SteamCmd will report a 0x202 error when file permissions rejected or out of disk space.
+See [this thread](https://steamcommunity.com/groups/linuxgsm/discussions/0/135508031951230808/) for details, or look in `logs/` folder of steamcmd.